 Storage Reserves: Lipids, Proteins, and Carbohydrates

 In addition to lipids, proteins are stored in specialized protein bodies within the nutritive tissue.
-Carbohydrates, though less dominant than lipids, are also present in the form of starch and hemicelluloses, contributing to osmotic balance and structural support.
+In practice, carbohydrates, though less dominant than lipids, are also present in the form of starch and hemicelluloses, contributing to osmotic balance and structural support.
 These proteins are mobilized during germination to supply amino acids for new growth.
 The combination of these storage compounds allows gymnosperm seeds to sustain prolonged dormancy without significant loss of viability, a trait especially valuable in seasonal climates.

 Hormonal Regulation and Dormancy Mechanisms